GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT.md

 Usage of Sketch Map Tool in the context of the Enhanced Vulnerability and Capacity Assessment (EVCA) in Colombia
 ```

-For more information:
+__For more information on the EVCA:__

 - [EVCA Mapping Toolbox](https://preparecenter.org/wp-content/uploads/2023/08/EVCA-tools-compiled.pdf)

 - [EVCA Guide](https://communityengagementhub.org/resource/evca-guide/)

-As part of the efforts to digitize the EVCA Process, we prepared a customized training package on the Sketch Map Tool for digitalization of community mapping, that can be used by trainers throughout the regional EVCA Training of Trainers workshops.
+- [Sketch Map Tool for digitalization of community mapping in the EVCA process](https://nexus.heigit.org/repository/gis-training-resource-center/mobile_data_collection/sketch_map_tool/PPP/EVCA-Sketch_Map_Tool.pptx): As part of the efforts to digitize the EVCA Process, we prepared a customized training package on the Sketch Map Tool for digitalization of community mapping, that can be used by trainers throughout the regional EVCA Training of Trainers workshops.

-You can download the presentation [here](https://nexus.heigit.org/repository/gis-training-resource-center/mobile_data_collection/sketch_map_tool/PPP/EVCA-Sketch_Map_Tool.pptx).

-?
-Add Faktsheet or just the link to Sketch Map Tool – Mapping Innovation in the Humanitarian System
-___

-?
-Connection to Trainings?
+- [Digitalizing Paper-Based Community mapping in the EVCA](https://preparecenter.org/wp-content/uploads/2024/03/202403-Case-Study-DDR-in-Action-Columbia.pdf): Case Study on the SKetch Map Tool in action for Disaster Risk Reduction Activities in Colombia.

+__For gaining experiences on the use of the Sketch Map Tool:__

+Click [here](https://giscience.github.io/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_training.html#sketch-map-tool-training) to navigate to the training exercises provided on this platfrom on the use of the SKetch Map Tool.